Usage

 Running jobs manually

-How to run fsbackup scripts manually via docker exec or the command line.
+How to run fsbackup scripts manually from the command line or web UI.

-All scripts can be run manually via docker exec.
+All scripts can be run manually from the command line.
 This is useful for testing, re-running failed jobs, or running jobs outside of the scheduled window.

 Doctor

-The doctor checks SSH reachability and source path existence for all targets in a class.
-It also detects orphan snapshots and verifies annual snapshot immutability.
+Checks SSH reachability and source path existence for all targets in a class.

 Any FAIL must be resolved before the runner will succeed for that target.